Argyle-Software/sphincsplus/contributing.md

 # Contributing

 Please submit PR's to the development branch.
-By contributing to this repo you agree to it being licensed under dual MIT/Apache 2.0
+By contributing to this repo you agree to it being licensed under dual MIT/Apache 2.0.

 TODO list:

+- [ ] Benchmarking
 - [ ] BYO RNG
 - [ ] RustCrypto traits
 - [ ] haraka-aesni